-- 1. Our work as teacher-scholars is inherently inter-, trans- or multi-disciplinary in nature.
-We therefore recognize a wide range of professional activities associated with multiple fields and sub-fields, including creative writing, cultural studies, ethnography, historiography, linguistics, literary criticism, pedagogy, second language acquisition, and the scholarship of teaching and learning. - 2.
-Members of the Department must produce scholarly and artistic work that is public in nature (i.e., that has an impact beyond St. Olaf).
+- 1. Our work as teacher-scholars is inherently interdisciplinary or multidisciplinary in nature.
+We therefore recognize a wide range of professional activities associated with multiple fields and sub-fields, including creative writing, cultural studies, linguistics, literary criticism, pedagogy, second language acquisition, and the scholarship of teaching and learning. - 2.
+The profile of members of the Department must include scholarly and artistic work that is public in nature (i.e., that has an impact beyond St. Olaf).
 In addition, faculty profiles must include refereed or peer-reviewed publications.
 In evaluating candidates for tenure and promotion, the relative importance of peer-reviewed publications and the number of publications necessary for the career stage in question will depend on the quality and significance of published works and the candidates' overall profile; that is on the range and scope of activities in which they have engaged.
-In general, books carry greater weight than articles and book chapters; presentations at international and national conferences carry greater weight than regional conferences; and grants and awards from international and national organizations carry greater weight than those from regional or local organizations. - 3.
-Because we recognize disciplinary differences and value collaborative work, we make no distinction a priori between single-authored and co-authored publications.
-However, the precise contribution of each author needs to be specified at the beginning of the review process. - 4.
+In general, books carry greater weight than articles and book chapters; presentations at international and national conferences carry greater weight than regional conferences; and grants and awards from international and national organizations carry greater weight than those from regional or local organizations. - 4.
+Because we both recognize disciplinary differences and value collaborative work, we make no distinction a priori between single-authored and co-authored publications. - 5.
 Scholarly and artistic work shall be evaluated in terms of two criteria: its excellence and its extent.